Inside Argentina’s Booming Online Gambling Market (2026)

 Card games~18.2%

-By the way, live and interactive formats are on the rise too, with 35% of players engaging in live casino products.
+Live and interactive formats are on the rise, too, with 35% of players engaging in live casino products.

-Mobile is the player-preferred method, no question there.
+Mobile is the player-preferred method.
 High smartphone penetration, with an average of 1.4 mobile subscriptions per person and an average internet speed of over 35 Mbps, means that most users place bets via mobile platforms rather than desktop.

 Regarding payment methods, reports from the Argentine State Lotteries Association (ALEA) show that 49% of players use digital wallets, while 23% prefer in-person betting, as they believe it’s safer and less vulnerable to fraud than iGaming.